opencdms-dev/pyopencdms/docs/installation.rst

 Stable release
 --------------

-To install opencdms, run this command in your terminal:
+To install pyopencdms, run this command in your terminal:

 .. code-block:: console